Cycling74/ml-ddsp/ReadMe.md

-# min-package-template
+# ml-ddsp

-Minimal template for creating a package with the min-api.
+A collection of differentiable Max objects based on DDSP using the min-devkit.

 ## Structure